Meyer Schapiro: Education

-In 1920, Meyer Schapiro, age 16, entered Columbia University as both a Pulitzer and Regents scholar.
+In 1920, Schapiro entered Columbia University as a 16-year-old Pulitzer and Regents scholar.
 His professors included Mark Van Doren and Franz Boas.
-Undergraduate classmates included Whittaker Chambers, Clifton Fadiman, Herbert Solow, Lionel Trilling, Henry Zolinsky, and Louis Zukofsky, with many of whom he contributed to The Morningside literary magazine.
+Undergraduate classmates included Whittaker Chambers, Clifton Fadiman, Herbert Solow, Lionel Trilling, Henry Zolinsky and Louis Zukofsky, with many of whom he contributed to The Morningside literary magazine.
 In 1923, he traveled to Europe with Chambers and Zolinsky.
-During his undergraduate days, he became known for his "Schapiric victory," by allegedly reducing an instructor to tears by means of dialectic logic.
+During his undergraduate days, he became known for his "Schapiric victory", by allegedly reducing an instructor to tears by means of dialectic logic.
 In 1924, he received his bachelor's degree with honors in art history and philosophy.
 Princeton University denied him admission for his doctorate, so he continued at Columbia and earned his doctoral degree in art history in 1929.
 His professors at that time included Ernest DeWald.
 His dissertation, five years in the making, examined the cloister and portal of Moissac Abbey, built about A.D.
 1100: Dr. Schapiro's research went far beyond the implications of Moissac itself.
 Medieval church history, liturgy, theology, social history, illuminated manuscripts, folklore, epigraphy, the analysis of ornament and national characteristics (real or imagined) all were pressed into service and synthesized.
 As a result, what had been thought of as antiquarian artifacts were seen to have a completely different character.
 "A new sphere of artistic creation," Dr. Schapiro called it, "without religious content and imbued with values of spontaneity, individual fantasy, delight in color and movement, and the expression of feelings that anticipate modern art.
 This new art, on the margins of religious work, was accompanied by a conscious taste of the spectators for the beauty of workmanship, materials and artistic devices, apart from religious meanings."

 (In 1975, he received his third degree from Columbia, an honorary doctor of letters.)

 Career

 Academics

 Schapiro spent his entire working career at Columbia.
 In 1928, he began teaching as a lecturer, before completing his dissertation.
 In 1936, he became assistant professor.
 In 1946, he became associate professor.
 In 1952, he became a full professor.
 In 1965, he was named University Professor.
 He became University Professor Emeritus in 1973.
 His final, weekly class at Columbia was "Theory and Methods of Investigation in Art."

-He lectured at New York University (1932-1936), the New School for Social Research (1936-1952), Harvard University as the Charles Norton Lecturer (1966-1967), and Oxford University as Slade Professor of Art (1968).
+He lectured at New York University (1932-1936), the New School for Social Research (1936-1952), Harvard University as the Charles Norton Lecturer (1966-1967) and Oxford University as Slade Professor of Art (1968).
 He was a visiting lecturer at the College de France in Paris in May 1974.